shadowga/website/_docs/3/c-buildmanage.md

 This tool is mostly used to quickly check for damage such as a deleted build and also displays how long ago a change was made.

 ### Rolling back a member
-Likely the most used tool of this plugin, the rollback feature allows an administrator to roll any member's changes back.
+Likely the most used tool of this plugin, the rollback feature allows an administrator to roll a member's changes back.
 This command will affect just about anything so specifying perimeters is important.
  * `/co rollback` - Performs a rollback depending on the user and time you specify.
  * `/co rb` - An alias of the previous command and serves the same function.